ioccc-src/mkiocccentry/jparse/json_util_README.md

 	-v level	Verbosity level (def: 0)
 	-J level	JSON verbosity level (def: 0)
-	-q		Quiet mode, do not print to stdout (def: print stuff to stdout) -m		Maximum depth to traverse in the JSON tree
+	-q		Quiet mode, do not print to stdout (def: print stuff to stdout) -L <num>[{t|s}]	Print JSON level followed by a number of tabs or spaces (def: don't print levels) -L tab		Alias for: '-L 1t'

+			Trailing 't' implies <num> tabs whereas trailing 's' implies <num> spaces.
+			Not specifying 's' or 't' implies spaces.

+	-l lvl		Print specific JSON levels (def: print at any level)

+			If lvl is a number (e.g.: -l 3), level must == number.
+			If lvl is a number followed by : (e.g. '-l 3:'), level must be >= number.
+			If lvl is a : followed by a number (e.g. '-l :3'), level must be <= number.
+			If lvl is num:num (e.g. '-l 3:5'), level must be inclusively in the range.

+	-m		Maximum depth to traverse in the JSON tree
 	-K		Run test mode and exit
 	-o ofile	Output formatted JSON to ofile (def: standard output, - ==> standard output)